Yes Session will let you tell your idea to a sympathetic listener.

 - and also the amount of time ("talk time") you should be continuously talking in order for Yes Session to recognize that it's not just hearing background noise (the default is 0.75 seconds).

 If you start your audio's name with a +, it will be added to the introductory phrases.
 The name of the file is displayed when it speaks, so name it appropriately!
+If there are several variants of the same phrase, just throw spaces after the name (before the extension) until it's unique!

 Would you like to try it out?
 Here's a zip file of Yes Session prompts (I may add more, or send me yours, I'll post them here!)